ROBelgium/MSNoise/doc/releasenotes/msnoise-2.0.rst

 - Import from the stable :mod:`msnoise.plugins` surface instead of ``msnoise.core.*``.

-See :ref:`plugins` for the full guide.
+See :doc:`../plugins` for the full guide.

 Removed / renamed